Other Names ? |

 Physical Description Large, muscular dog has medium length drop ears, a black or brown nose and dark brown eyes.
 The head is long and lean and the tail is straight and tapers to a point. |

-Temperament This setter is quiet, but loyal and affectionate.
-They tend to do well with both children and other animals.. |
+Temperament This setter is quiet, but loyal, gentle and affectionate.
+They tend to do well with both children and other animals..
+They thoroughly enjoy the company of their human companions and do not like to be left alone. |

 Living Conditions Not suitable for apartment living.
 They would do best with an active family in a rural or suburban setting. |